alicescfernandes/driverslicense-autoschedule/readme.md

 6. After the email mark those classes as booked internally, and i used Google Sheets and `gspread` because i could see the spreadsheet on my phone, but also tried a SQLite database
 7. Job done, i can now not worry too much about booking classes

+The bot had a schedule, that ran every 30 minutes, and it looked to the HTTP Header `Last-Modified` to check if the file was modified after a given date that was on Google Sheets

 I eventually ran this inside docker because my RasPi had a lot of cool stuff running, and it was great to stop code from messing with other code

 ## Did this worked?